Georgia TRS Retirement Calculator

 The second full retirement path, age 60 with 10 or more years, serves late-career entrants and teachers who changed careers mid-life.
 Ten years is the vesting minimum.
 You get the full benefit on those 10 years at 60.

 The Rule of 30 eliminates this calculation entirely.
 If you have 30 years, retire whenever you want with no reduction.
-The early retirement path with a 35% cut at age 55 is a significantly worse outcome, and it's worth making sure you understand which path applies to your situation before making the decision.
+The early retirement path is a significantly worse outcome, and it's worth making sure you understand which path applies to your situation before making the decision.

 No COLA: the inflation problem Georgia teachers face